-CLICK HERE to order your copy of Postwar Cornell with Paypal or a credit card, or here for instructions on how to order by phone or mail.
-The book is also on sale in Ithaca at The History Center of Tompkins County, and at the Cornell Campus Store.
-For a limited time, the price is only $19.95 plus $4.95 shipping and handling.
+CLICK HERE to order your copy of Postwar Cornell online.
+The book is also on sale in Ithaca at The History Center in Tompkins County, and in person or online through The Cornell Store.
+The price is only $24.95 plus shipping.

 The book combines the first-person recollections of 67 Cornell alumni with contemporary letters, articles, and diary entries from 1944 to 1952.
 The material is grouped by themes and narration is kept to a minimum, allowing the story to be told in the voices of those who lived it.
 Click on the links below to learn about: